-The WCDS analyses the evolving landscape of CD stakeholders, both internal and external to the WMO.
+The WCDF analyses the evolving landscape of CD stakeholders, both internal and external to the WMO.
 The main stakeholder groups in this respect include the beneficiaries (WMO Members and their relevant institutions), and the providers of CD support, which include WMO bodies as well as external international and national partners.
 The evolving CD landscape is also discussed in the context of the multisector community of stakeholders from the public, private, academic and civil sectors, with their complementary roles and contributions to the CD process.
-Furthermore, the WCDS links to other WMO strategies, initiatives and programmes have been highlighted.
+Furthermore, the WCDF links to other WMO strategies, initiatives and programmes have been highlighted.
 A main message of this analysis is the need for an inclusive and coherent approach to leverage the strengths of the various players in achieving the CD goals.

-The WCDS proposes a strategic approach to be utilized by all stakeholders in planning of their CD actions.
+The WCDF proposes a strategic approach to be utilized by all stakeholders in planning of their CD actions.
 The main elements of the strategic approach include:

 (a) Four CD dimensions: institutional, technological, information and service provision, and human resources capacities.
 Each of these dimensions, which are strongly interdependent, require targeted CD actions based on a comprehensive gap assessment;